kirklong/ThreeBodyBot/README.md

 "shit I should really improve this code now that people other than me might look at it" -- [@ThreeBodyBot's inept parent](https://twitter.com/restingframe)

-### The three body simulation generator
+### The three-body simulation generator
-This is a fun little pet project I put together in Julia that renders a random gravitational three body simulation in two dimensions.
+This is a fun little pet project I put together in Julia that renders a random gravitational three-body simulation in two dimensions.
 It's a simple program that uses an explicit implementation of fourth order Runge-Kutta with a fixed step size to simulate the system over a specified timescale.
 In addition to stopping after a specified amount of time, the simulation will quit if there is a collision between bodies or one or more bodies is ejected from the system.
 It then makes a pretty animation (complete with randomly generated fake background stars!) and saves it locally.

 ### New and exciting!
 Introducing n-body generator...